sayakpaul/big_vision_experiments/README.md

 * I wanted to reproduce some of the ImageNet-1k results reported by the `big_vision` authors.
 * `big_vision` not only reports scores for ImageNet-1k validation set but also reports scores for ImageNet-V2 and ImageNet-Real.
-* I wanted to run the entire training using Cloud TPUs and the same time I wanted to improve by JAX skills.
+* I wanted to run the entire training using Cloud TPUs and at the same time I wanted to improve my JAX skills.
+* I wanted to improve my chops in large-scale pre-training.
+Large-scale pretraining is a goldmine of deep learning that continues to benefit downstream applications.
+Programs like [TRC](https://sites.research.google/trc) make it possible for the community to learn the nitty-gritty of large-scale pre-training by providing TPU support.
 * For the sheer joy of training models to SoTA.

 This repository will also contain the trained checkpoints and the training logs.
 Additionally,